Bumpin Uglies: Go Folk Yourself and Ninjah: Reggae Assassins (2012–2014)

 A year later on June 17, 2012, Go Folk Yourself, their second album, was released.

-Then another rapid release, their third LP, titled Ninjah: Reggae Assassins, premiered on May 28, 2013 with their first single, "Morning After".
+Then another rapid release, their third LP, titled Ninjah: Reggae Assassins, premiered on May 28, 2013, with their first single, "Morning After".

 The next year, they followed up with a live album titled Load In/Load Out: Live at 8x10, released on April 8, 2014.

 Since these albums, Bumpin Uglies went from regional favorites on the East Coast, first starting out in clubs and smaller venues, to a more national draw, with heavily touring all over the United States, then onto bigger festivals.

 Touring and EPs (2015–2016)

 While continuously touring, their first EP, Freakout Hell Bus, was released on June 2, 2015.
-A followup EP, Sublime With No One, was released on October 16, 2015 and garnered as much attention from its title as the new songs it contained.
+A followup EP, Sublime With No One, was released on October 16, 2015, and garnered as much attention from its title as the new songs it contained.
 Their third EP, Better.
 Faster.
 Stronger, was released on June 4, 2016.

-Keep It Together and Beast From The East (2016)
+Keep It Together and Beast from the East (2016)

-The band's fourth album, Keep It Together, was released on September 9, 2016 on Right Coast Records.
+The band's fourth album, Keep It Together, was released on September 9, 2016, on Right Coast Records.

 In December 2016, the trio became a quartet when they added a fourth member, Chad Wright, on keyboard and some vocals.
 His first album with the band was their fifth LP, Beast from the East, their most acclaimed album, which released on April 6, 2018.
 The band had four Billboard Top Reggae Album of the Week placements, including a #1 spot with Beast From The East on April 21, 2018.

 They are currently signed to Ineffable Records.

-The band recorded their first acoustic album,Songs From the Basement on September 26, 2017, which featured acoustic versions of their popular singles from their past albums.
+The band recorded their first acoustic album, Songs From the Basement on September 26, 2017, which featured acoustic versions of popular singles from their past albums.